-Jonathan's Restaurant's definition of service:
+The Wurst Haus German Deli & Restaurant's definition of service:

 "The manner in which the customer is treated."

 If you think we are in the restaurant business, you are wrong!
 We are in the business of retail sales.
 We manufacture a variety of products and merchandise in our kitchen and bar.
 Then, we offer it for sale to customers in a display service area known as counter tops, tables, and dining rooms.
 Unlike most retail operations, such as department stores, our product has a limited shelf life, due to potential spoilage.